jackie-dai/Vault-of-Knowledge/Parallel Query Processing.md

 	probe hash table for R
 	Add tuple into hash table for S
 Each match during probing gets joined and outputted

+### Parallel Aggregation
+We use *hierarchical aggregation* to calculate aggregate functions (SUM, COUNT).

+### Asymmetric Shuffles
+If relation is already partitioned in the way we want, we don't need to repartition

+### Broadcast Joins
+Sometimes, one table is tiny and one is huge (uneven distribution) To save IO cost: